Blogs

 We all have expectations of ourselves, and so we start to put stress on ourselves such as finishing all the tasks at the given time and making sure it is perfect; and we will start categorizing all the other tasks such as eating, sleeping, meeting up with friends and families as things that are a waste of time.
 As they are wasting the time where you could use to finish your tasks.
 Resulting in most of us being stuck in the contradictory loop.

-Like everything there are different stages, some have identified 5 stages
+Like everything there are different stages, some have identified 5 stages:

 1. Honeymoon phase